Thyroid Nodules: Symptoms, Causes, and Support Strategies

 Probiotics are healthy bacteria that help to improve your gut microbiome, reduce chronic inflammation, and lower the risk of leaky gut.
 Prebiotics are fibers found in specific plant foods that help to feed the probiotics.

 Take daily probiotics as well and digestive enzymes to support digestion.
 Make sure that you are taking high-quality probiotics with many strains of beneficial bacterial and experiment to see what type of probiotics you feel best with.
-If you have SIBO, choose soiled-based (SBO) probiotics since certain strains of bacteria in other probiotics, while healthy for most, may be triggering for SIBO.
+If you have stubborn gut issues, consider choose soil-based (SBO) probiotics since certain strains of bacteria in other probiotics, while healthy for most, may be triggering for those with persistent issues.

 Optimize Stomach Acid Production